-As an alternative to specifying the parameters of the Heat Map in the fields on the 'Package' tab, you can select the 'Custom SQL' tab and create a customized Heat Map using SQL.
-You still specify the chart type in the 'Type' field, but the other dialog fields are grayed out.
+As an alternative to specifying the parameters of the Heat

+Map in the 'Package' tab, you can create a customized Heat Map using SQL.

+You again specify the chart type in the 'Type' field, but immediately select the 'Custom SQL' tab.
+The other fields on the 'Source' tab are then grayed out.

-On the 'Custom SQL' tab, your SQL statement should contain these four column aliases (as demonstrated in the Example Custom Queries):
+On the 'Custom SQL' tab, your SQL statement should contain these four column aliases (as demonstrated in the Example Custom Queries section of this topic):

-- Series Represents the Heat Map cell and the label - GroupName Provides grouping for Heat Map cells; this alias can be excluded if no grouping is required - ChartValue Defines the size of a Heat Map cell according to the numerical value of a property (a value of, say, 12 units) rather than as a simple instance of the property (a value of 1 unit) - Color Returns a value that determines the color of the cell, by reference to the Color Set value types defined in the Heat Map appearance
+- Series Represents the Heat Map cell and the label - GroupName Provides grouping for Heat Map cells; this alias can be excluded if no grouping is required - ChartValue Defines the size of a Heat Map cell according to the numerical value of a property (a value of, say, 12 units) rather than as a simple instance of the property (a value of 1 unit) - Color Returns a value that determines the color of the cell, by reference to the 'Color Set' value types defined in the Heat Map appearance